This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Often times, when a dog is having a hard time with car rides it is an issue from the dog’s past.
-Somewhere the dog decided that car rides are bad, or sometimes even that cars altogether are bad things.
+Often, when a dog is having a hard time with car rides it is an issue from the dog’s past.
+At some point, the dog decided that car rides are bad, or maybe even that cars altogether are bad things.

-Now even if you are quite nice to your dog, that decision she made is already in place and no matter how convincing you might be, the dog’s point-of-view is that the car ride is a horrible thing!
+Even if you’re quite nice to your dog, that decision she made is already in place — and no matter how convincing you might be, the dog’s point-of-view is that the car ride is a horrible thing!

 So, what should do if your dog doesn’t like car rides?